apify/apify-docs/content/academy/api_scraping/general_api_scraping/cookies_headers_tokens.md

 Unfortunately, most APIs will require a valid cookie to be included in the `cookie` field within a request's headers in order to be authorized.
 Other APIs may require special tokens, or other data that validates the request.

-Luckily, there are ways to retrive and set cookies for requests prior to sending them, which will be covered more in-depth within future Scraping Academy modules.
+Luckily, there are ways to retrieve and set cookies for requests prior to sending them, which will be covered more in-depth within future Scraping Academy modules.
 The most important things to know at the moment are:

 ## [](#cookies) Cookies